-Chaffee Common Ground investments will help protect 2,400 acres of rural lands through a package of conservation easements announced by the Central Colorado Conservancy.
+Chaffee Common Ground investments will help protect roughly 3,000 acres of rural lands through a package of conservation easements announced by the Central Colorado Conservancy.

 Conservation easements on four ranches will protect critical agricultural lands, water, and wildlife habitat for generations to come.
-Within the 2,400 acres, projects include the Centerville Ranch, totaling 650 acres, the Arrowpoint Ranch, totaling of 598 acres, and the Tri Lazy W Ranch, totaling 760 acres.
+Projects include the Centerville Ranch, totaling 650 acres, the Arrowpoint Ranch, totaling of 598 acres, and the Tri Lazy W Ranch, totaling 760 acres.
 Common Ground invested nearly $1 million in these easements.
 The Conservancy further partnered with Trust for Public Land and Colorado Cattlemen’s Agricultural Land Trust to protect Pridemore Ranch, totaling 392 acres.

 The projects protect working ranches and native grasslands, several miles of stream, wetland, and riparian corridors along the Upper Arkansas River and near Browns Canyon National Monument.